AbdullahSaidAbdeaaziz/alx-low_level_programming/0x08-recursion/README.md

 ---

-5. Write a function that returns the value of x raised to the power of y.
+5. Write a function that `returns the value of x raised to the power of y`.

 - Prototype: `int _pow_recursion(int x, int y);`
 If `y is lower than 0, the function should return -1`